ArturMroz/yy/readme.md

 // mixing types would normally cause an error: c := 8 * "string" // runtime error: 'type mismatch: STRING * INTEGER'

+// assignment to a variable that hasn't been declared would normally error: new_var = 5 // runtime error: 'identifier not found: new_var'

-// But in Yolo Mode, anything goes:
+// but in Yolo Mode, anything goes:

 yolo {
     yelp("tree" * 18)   // prints forest
     yelp("2" * 5)       // prints 10
     yelp("troll" * 3)   // prints trolltrolltroll
     yelp([1, 2, 3] * 3) // prints [3, 6, 9]

+    new_var = 5 // this works even though new_var hasn't been declared first

     yelp("oh boy" / 0)  // see for yourself...
 }